SEARCH

 In a Navy wreath laying ceremony in San Diego, students honor a local Pearl Harbor survivor.

 Many veterans, like Anna’s father, are reluctant to share their experiences of war with their children.
-After persuading her father to tell his stories of Vietnam, Anna acknowledges his service, walking with his image down Constitution Avenue in Washington DC.
+After persuading her father to tell his stories of Vietnam, Anna acknowledges his service, walking with his image down Constitution Avenue in Washington D.C.

 Karina’s family proudly welcomes her back from her first trip away from home.